trelau/AFEM/docs/source/topology.rst

 .. image:: ./resources/topology_basic4.png

-The intersection of shapes is done by ``IntersectShapes`` and in this case the resulting shape is a compound of edges:
+The intersection of shapes is done by :class:`.IntersectShapes` and in this case the resulting shape is a compound of edges:

 .. code-block:: python